Embo, Taguig: Establishment of EMBO settlements

 At the end of the Philippine–American War, the United States colonial administration established Fort William McKinley at the center of present-day Metro Manila.
 During World War II, the military reservation served as headquarters for the United States Army Forces in the Far East (USAFFE) until the Imperial Japanese military takeover.
 After the end of the war, the Philippines would be granted full independence in July 1946 by the United States, which retained control over military bases in the country until 1991.

 Fort McKinley would only be turned over to the Philippine government in 1949.
 The reservation was renamed Fort Bonifacio and the government made plans to create settlements for military personnel within the vicinity of the installation.

 Cembo would be the first settlements among the EMBO barangays to be established, when the first batch of enlisted servicemen from the Infantry Group, Philippine Ground Force from Floridablanca, Pampanga arriving in 1949 to settle in the area.
 In 1954, East Rembo was established as settlements for Fort Bonifacio-based enlisted men serving in the armed forces upon the authorization of the Armed Forces of the Philippines through the office of General Alfonso Arellano, then-Commanding General of Fort Bonifacio.

 In 1956, two more settlements would be authorized: West Rembo and Pitogo.
 In 1957, Comembo, in the site formerly known as Mamancat, would be settled by personnel from the Combat Engineering Group of the Philippine Army.
 In the same year, the area was reserved for military use.

 On October 27, 1965, the area was declared "open to disposition under certain provisions" through Proclamation No. 481, which was issued by President Diosdado Macapagal.
 Pembo would be established to for personnel of the First Ranger Regiment, who were also known as the Panthers.
-In 1966, Cembo Annex was separated from Cembo proper and was renamed South Cembo.
+In 1966, Cembo Annex was separated from Cembo proper and renamed South Cembo.

 On December 11, 1972, two barangays inside the Fort Bonifacio military reservation were established, namely: Post Proper Northside and Post Proper Southside.